 Details: Dir.
 John Carpenter.
 Perf.
 Keith Gordon, John Stockwell, Alexandra Paul.
 Columbia, 1983.
 Based on the novel by Stephen King.

-Synopsis: A horror film about the unnatural connection between a teenager (Gordon) and his car, Christine.
-In a short scene, Stockwell tries to talk to a pretty girl (Paul) in the school library—and incurs the wrath of the spinsterly, middle-aged school librarian.
+Synopsis: A horror film about the unnatural connection between a teenager (Keith Gordon) and his car, Christine.
+In a short scene, Stockwell tries to talk to a girl (Alexandra Paul) in the school library—and incurs the wrath of the school librarian.

 Role Call: Jan Burrell as Librarian—Spinster Librarian